 The Society of Saint Vincent de Paul of Vancouver Island is a registered charity.
 The Society was legal incorporated in 1953 under the British Columbia Society's Act, and as such has a defined Constitution and Bylaws.
 The Society is managed by an Executive Director who is accountable to a Board of Directors who is accountable to the Vincentian membership through the Victoria Particular Council and the North Vancouver Island Particular Council.

 The stakeholders of the Society include the people we serve, our donors, our local, provincial and federal funders, and the Society of Saint Vincent de Paul National Council of Canada.
 The Society prides itself on transparency and accountability.
 This website was developed as a way to enhance accessibility to our services and programs and increase awareness within our communities of the works of the Society.

 The Society on Vancouver Island is part of an international family of Vincentians who follow both the Rules and Statutes of the Society of Saint Vincent de Paul of Canada and the laws and regulations for Registered Charities and nonprofit Societies in British Columbia and Canada.
-The Particular Council is an advisory Council to the Board of Directors to ensure that the Mission and Vision of the Society is maintained and that the decisions and directions of the programs and services are in keeping with the 'Rule' of the Society of Saint Vincent de Paul internationally.
+The Particular Councils ensure that the Mission and Vision of the Society is maintained and that the decisions and directions of the programs and services are in keeping with the 'Rule' of the Society of Saint Vincent de Paul internationally.